 - What are you doing to be seen?
 Many motorists and pedestrians are not looking for cyclists - the part of our brain that registers threats doesn’t think that cyclists are dangerous.
 Bright clothing is important, getting eye-contact with motorists is key but the number one thing you can do to be seen is to use daytime running lights.
 A light on the front and the back will help other roadway users to see you.
 In addition to daytime running lights, you can also use a helmet with a light on the back such as our Kilowatt helmets from Serfas.

-E-Bikes are very safe bikes - their speed can allow you to get out of difficultly quickly and their pedal assist helps a whole family to ride together without having to wait for slower riders.
+E-Bikes can be a safe way to travel - their speed can allow you to get out of difficultly quickly and their pedal assist helps a whole family to ride together without having to wait for slower riders.
 Every day we hear about the freedom our friends are experiencing on their E-Bikes.
 However, you must be aware of the dangers of riding a heavy bike at quick speeds.
 If you would like to tell us your experiences on an Electric bike we would love to hear about it in the comments!

-If you are still curious as to what an electric bike is to ride we have many different bikes in stock to try out.
+Are you still curious as to what an electric bike is?
+We have many different bikes in stock to try out.
 Give us a call or email anytime and we can schedule a time for your test ride.